mcasperson/SuseBuildpacks/introduction.md

 pack config default-builder heroku/buildpacks:20
 ```

-Then, in the directory containing the petclinic source code, run the command:
+Then, in the `spring-petclinic` directory, run the command:

 ```
 pack build myimage